dido-jr/robot-2/README.md

  - initialization of the publisher

  callback of the subscriber:
- - fill the custom message fields with the of the message of type Odometry
+ - fill the custom message fields with the information of the message of type Odometry
 ```
 The custom message Pos_vel.msg has been constructed to accept four float values corresponding to (x,y, vel_x, vel_z)